 - 8.1.
-Cheques or orders for payment in accordance with a resolution or delegated decision shall be signed by two members. - 8.2.
+Cheques or orders for payment in accordance with a resolution or delegated decision shall be signed by two members and countersigned by the Clerk/RFO. - 8.2.
 A signatory having a family or business relationship with the beneficiary of a payment shall not, under normal circumstances, be a signatory to that payment. - 8.3.
-To indicate agreement of the details on the cheque with the counterfoil and the invoice or similar documentation, the signatories shall also initial the cheque counterfoil and invoice. - 8.4.
-Cheques or orders for payment shall not normally be presented for signature other than at, or immediately before or after a council meeting.
-Any signatures obtained away from council meetings shall be reported to the council at the next convenient meeting.
+To indicate agreement of the details on the cheque with the counterfoil and the invoice or similar documentation, the signatories shall also initial the cheque counterfoil and invoice.